defuse/wavetool/README.md

-# waveutil
+# wavetool

-`waveutil` is a processing/analysis tool for Serum wavetables.
+wavetool is a processing/analysis tool for Serum wavetables.
 It can:

 - Generate spectrograms
 - Filter harmonics in various ways: